octo-technology/OpenTezos/docs/dapp/front-user-experience.md

 The user should not be able to send a transaction if one is already in the mempool.
 These buttons need to be disabled.

-We need to know if there is a pending transaction in the app: a boolean updated, before and after each transaction will be enough.
+We need to know if there is a pending transaction in the app: a boolean that we update before and after each transaction will be enough.

 ``` typescript jsx
 function App() {